Why do so many of us look for investment inspiration through Warren Buffett quotes?

-[Want to build wealth with investment strategies used by Warren Buffett?
+[Want to build wealth with investment strategies like those used by Warren Buffett?
 Sarwa offers professional financial advisory that makes investing easy and affordable.
 Schedule a free call with a wealth advisor that can help put your investment goals on track.]

 1. The most important of the Warren Buffett quotes: “Rule No. 1 is never lose money.
 Rule No. 2 is never forget Rule No. 1.”

 Otherwise known as Warren Buffett’s golden rule, this quote sets the foundation for his philosophy for investing.
 Essentially, what Buffett is saying is that capital preservation should be the main priority for any investor when deciding to place your money into the market.